 10. Cash and cash equivalents at the end of the year | xx |

-- Governance of cash: It provides the exact position of the surplus or deficit of the cash and thus, results in efficient cash management.
+- Governance of Cash: It provides the exact position of the surplus or deficit of the cash and results in efficient cash management.

-- Forecasting: It behaves like an indicator showing the soundness of the monetary status of the firm.
+- Forecasting: It helps in forecasting the soundness and monetary status of the company in the near future.

-- Allocation of cash: It is profitable in adapting the cash budgets of the enterprise.
+- Allocation of Cash: It is profitable in adapting the cash budgets of the company.

-- Dividend policy: It guides the enterprise in framing the profitable dividend policy.
+- Dividend Policy: It guides the company in framing the profitable dividend policy.

 - All non-cash activities are not enclosed; therefore, this statement is established on the restricted concept of cash and cash equivalents.